microsoft/AcademicContent/Events and Hacks/Student Hacks/mood-detector-workshop/Steps/CreateACosmosDbAccount.md

   ![The command palette showing the select subscription option](../Images/SelectDeploySubscription.png)

 * Give your account a name.
-This only needs to be unique to you, and needs to be between 3 and 31 characters and only contain letters, numbers or '-'.
+This needs to be unique as it will be a part of a URL used to access the database, and needs to be between 3 and 31 characters and only contain letters, numbers or '-'.

   ![The command palette showing the name the cosmos account option](../Images/NameCosmosAccount.png)